-10 Most Underrated PS3 Games You Should Play
+10 Underrated PS3 Games That Are Hidden Gems

 The PS3 era was a happy time.
 Those halcyon days of seventh generation console gaming feel like an eternity ago for many, but looking back at the annals of history reveals a litany of classic games that seemed, at the time at least, like they could never be bettered.
 Massive AAA heavy hitters such as GTA V, The Last of Us, Arkham City, the first three Uncharted games, not to mention Skyrim, Fallout: New Vegas and Dark Souls, cemented the seventh generation as a golden age of gaming.

 Heavyweight blockbusters such as these may have stolen the headlines and charged ahead in the race for revenue and sales, but there were countless other releases that slipped under the mainstream radar.
 Sometimes this lack of recognition was utterly warranted, but it remains a sad fact that some games simply never got the credit they deserved despite their obvious qualities.
-With this list of the 10 most underrated PS3 games, we hope to do our bit to redress that balance.
+With these hidden gems to add to your backlog, it’s time to give some bangers the shine they deserve.

 Lollipop Chainsaw